 Yes, use of the app is free.
 Users can mark coins as got, change the quantity they have and also record a short note for every coin.
 The app is completely free of advertisements.

 There is an option to ‘upgrade to premium’ which when purchased reveals current market values for all the coins in both used and as-new condition.

-Full list of coins covered in the app:
+Full list of circulation coins currently covered in the app: